Lambda Athena razor? Good, bad, or other?

 It is a brilliant razor.
 My all-time favourite.
 Gorgeous, efficient, mild and beautifully presented.
 And for me, the handle is not slippery but I do have a towel handy ....just in case.

-macaronus likes this.
+PLANofMAN and macaronus like this.

 14. Kilgore Trout